 When a child is born, the baby’s mother automatically has parental and custodial rights — but things aren’t the same for unwed fathers.

-Unfortunately, many unwed fathers don’t realize that they can obtain custody and visitation rights to their children.
+Unfortunately, many unwed fathers don’t realize that they can obtain custody and parenting time rights to their children.
 The process can start either after the child’s birth by consent or through formal action later.

 Consent or DNA testing: Understanding your options